Up to 50% off sofas & mattresses — limited‑time deals.

 What mattress firmness is best for spinal alignment?

-There is no perfect firmness for every person, but the strongest broad recommendation is medium-firm support.
+There is no perfect firmness for every person, but medium-firm support is the strongest broad starting point.
 Reviews and clinical trials suggest it is more likely than very firm surfaces to improve sleep comfort, back pain, and alignment for many adults.

 Why do I wake up with neck or low-back stiffness?

-Morning stiffness often points to a posture or support issue that lasted for hours.
-Research on sleep posture links waking pain and stiffness with time spent in provocative positions, especially when support does not control rotation or head tilt well.
+Morning stiffness often points to a posture or support issue that lasted for hours overnight.
+Sleep-posture research links waking pain and stiffness with time spent in provocative positions, especially when support does not control rotation or head tilt well.

 FAQs